Photos of rural France - The countryside of Lorraine near Sion © French Moments

 Did you know that French artists Léo Chauliac and Charles Trenet composed the song in French in 1942 under the name: Que reste-t-il de nos amours?

-The original version of the song tells about a nostalgic image of the French countryside (a local feature that Americans translators deliberately omitted!)
+The original version of the song describes a nostalgic image of the French countryside (a local feature that American translators deliberately omitted!).

 Que reste-t-il de nos amours